futureclint/namestormer/README.md

 ### Threats

 The API was difficult and extremely limited, and on top of that costs $5/month.
+I had to add a Route and Link aspect at the last minute to technically fulfill the project requirements, since this is a single-page idea.